-- Access to Immersion and Extended French programs is based on the English home school determined by the home address. - (ii) Catchment areas are determined for each Extended French and French Immersion program.
-Catchment areas may be changed at any time in accordance with Board policy and procedures.
+- (i) Access to Immersion programs is based on the English home school determined by the home address. - (ii) Catchment areas are determined for each French Immersion program.
+Catchment areas may be changed at any time in accordance with Board policy and procedures. - (iii) The application process for the two system entry points (i.e. SK French Immersion and Middle French Immersion Gr.
+4 Entry) is managed by the central FSL department through a central online application process. - (iv) A defined date for application is determined each year and posted on the TDSB website.
+Applications received before the deadline will be accommodated.
+Applications received after